Design Patterns Implementation in JavaScript

 }

-Later it can happen, stripe becomes expensive compared to PayPal, and want to update the payment system from stripe to PayPal.
+Later Stripe may become expensive compared to PayPal, and they want to update the payment system from Stripe to PayPal.
 To do this, we need to update the purchase method.

 // initiate PayPal